-The engagements at the two-day forum culminated in a Communiqué that outlined resolutions to work together towards improving the quality of the population and achieving socioeconomic transformation in Africa and
+The engagements at the two-day forum culminated in a Communiqué that outlined resolutions to work together towards improving the quality of the population and achieving socioeconomic transformation in Africa and China.

 First, stakeholders committed to enhancing advocacy by organising strategic dialogue including the annual Africa-China Conference on Population and Development.
 This will also include sharing of experiences and existing evidence on different thematic areas such sexual and reproductive health, youth empowerment, healthy ageing, among others.
-Collaborative effort will also gear towards mobilising support for advocacy of centres of excellence in population and development.
+Collaborative effort will also gear towards mobilising support for advocacy activities.

+Second, capacity building and technical cooperation.
+This shall be done through facilitating the establishment and nurturing of centres of excellence in population and development.
 Stakeholders shall seek to nurture the training of experts in population and health, facilitate exchange programmes, and also support youth volunteering and internship programmes.
 This cooperation shall also facilitate the building of national capacities on data analysis, research and dissemination, population projection, among others.
 Third, stakeholders committed to strengthening partnerships through fostering cooperation between national institutions including governmental and non-governmental institutions, and fostering a partnership with the youth and the elderly in harnessing the demographic dividend.